We can never know precisely how long we’ll live, but statistics show:

 These estimates are based on the actual death rates of New Zealanders (from cohort life tables since 1876).
 For generations still alive, this is combined with information from the national population projections released in November 2014.

 The statistics are more uncertain for younger New Zealanders, as they have a greater proportion of their collective lifetime remaining.

 Life expectancy indicates the average length of life.
 It does not indicate how long a specific individual will live.
 An individual’s life expectancy can be affected by events such as accidents, epidemics, and wars, as well as experiences during their life (eg smoking, diet, environment).
 Life expectancy will also vary by ethnicity and socioeconomic position.

 Life expectancy is the average length of life remaining at a given age.
 The life expectancy figures given in the tables are from birth to expected age at death.

 This calculator is based on cohort life tables.
 These track actual death rates experienced by New Zealanders at each age, for those born in each year from 1876.

 As the future can’t be predicted, assumptions are made about future death rates at each age, based on trends in New Zealand and overseas.
-The assumptions used here are from the latest national population projections (2011-base released in July 2012).
+The assumptions used here are from the latest national population projections (2014-base released in November 2014).

 - The medium death rates relate to the 50th percentile (median) of the cohort life expectancy assumptions.
 These indicate a 50 percent chance that the given population will have an average length of life above the specified age.